Get a quote

 Our Policies

-The Chapman Freeborn Group operates the following relevant policies:
+The Chapman Freeborn Group operates the following relevant Policies and Statements forming the Group’s framework for preventing modern slavery and human trafficking:

 • Human Rights Statement Policy: this policy represents a robust reinforcement of our management’s and employees’ unwavering commitment to uphold human rights in a reasonable and lawful manner.